piotrwitek/react-redux-typescript-jspm-starter/README.md

-# React / TypeScript / JSPM / Hot-Reload - starter-kit
+# React 15.3.0 / TypeScript 2.0 / JSPM 0.17 / Hot-Reload - starter-kit

 > Modern & Minimalistic boilerplate for building modular apps with React - utilizing power of TypeScript, ES2016, Hot-Reload, async/await, ES Modules & in-browser transpiling powered by JSPM/SystemJS.

-> Keeping up-to-date with new releases of React / TypeScript / JSPM, and to follow changes in the best practices as they might change with a new updates.
+> Keeping up-to-date with new releases and adhering to changing standards and the best practices as they evolve based on the usage of new features.

-> TypeScript 2.0 on horizon - until the official release I will use beta branch for planned update.

 ## Features
 - CLEAN - keep at minimal dependencies